United Window Reviews | Are United Windows Any Good

 [Site Editor's Answer]

 Hi Lisa, I spent about 20 minutes looking at the different companies and here's my take.
 I was most impressed by Prown's, which had pretty much perfect reviews on yelp and google (and lots of them).
 I don't love how expensive the Ideal Majestic window bid, but it is a better window than the Genesis, and a MUCH better window than anything United makes.
 If you are staying in the home 8 years or more, this is the bid I would go with.
-Excellent product, excellent reputation for the installer, and more expensive than I'd like to see, but the price is fair if I comapre it to the quality of the other windows.
+Excellent product, excellent reputation for the installer, and more expensive than I'd like to see, but the price is fair if I Compare it to the quality of the other windows.

 I take your point about the Gilco being more of a carpenter, but the Prown's nearly perfect reviews leads me to believe that you would be on solid footing going with them.
 Prowns, I'm assuming, is going to remove your existing windows and replace them with the proper sized window and not damage anything on the exterior.